Maryland Defense Counsel, Inc. Promoting justice. Providing solutions

 The Executive Director works closely with the President, the Officers, the Board of Directors and the membership to expedite the essential administrative work of the MDC.
 She helps to coordinate meetings, programs, and events; maintains mailing and membership lists; corresponds with members, sponsors and the public; and provides guidance to Board committees in the conduct of their business.

-Judicial Selection Committee
+Judicial Selections Committee

 The Judicial Selection Committee is committed to identifying and supporting qualified, experienced and diverse judicial candidates who will ensure the fair and efficient administration of civil justice in Maryland’s court system and especially candidates who understand and appreciate the needs and interests of the MDC and its members' clients.
 This committee reviews applications of those judicial candidates who have agreed to be interviewed by the MDC.
 An ad hoc panel of MDC members from the jurisdiction in which the vacancy has opened is assembled to interview each candidate.
 The MDC then makes its recommendations to the Maryland Judicial Nominating Commission and to the Governor based on its review of the candidates.